DevOps training

 Find the right DevOps course

 What would you like to learn?
-At A Cloud Guru, we’ve got courses for everyone from newcomers to seasoned cloud pros, covering a huge range of DevOps topics, from DevOps certifications to specific technologies like Kubernetes, Terraform, and Jenkins.
+At Pluralsight, we’ve got courses for everyone from newcomers to seasoned pros covering a huge range of DevOps topics, from DevOps certifications to specific technologies like Kubernetes, Terraform, and Jenkins.
 Prep for your AWS or Azure DevOps certification, get an intro into DevOps, and learn how and why to use popular DevOps services.
-A Cloud Guru courses combine engaging video lessons with interactive Hands-on Labs that drop you into real-world scenarios where you can learn by doing in real cloud environments.
+Pluralsight courses combine engaging video lessons with interactive hands-on labs that drop you into real-world scenarios where you can learn by doing in real cloud environments.

 devOps courses